ClickHouse/clickhouse-docs/docs/en/cloud/manage/scaling.md

 In the settings page, you can choose whether or not to allow automatic idling of your service when it is inactive (i.e. when the service is not executing any user-submitted queries).
 Automatic idling reduces the cost for your service as you are not billed for compute resources when the service is paused.

 :::danger When not to use automatic idling
 Use automatic idling only if your use case can handle a delay before responding to queries, because when a service is paused, connections to the service will time out.
 Automatic idling is ideal for services that are used infrequently and where a delay can be tolerated.
-It is not recommended for customer-facing features that are used frequently.
+It is not recommended for services that power customer-facing features that are used frequently.
 :::